iammohith/PD-Controller-For-1D-Quadrotor/README.md

 - $e = z_{\text{des}} - z$: Position error (difference between desired and current height).
 - $\dot{e} = \dot{z}_{\text{des}} - \dot{z}$: Velocity error.

-In this project, I have implemented a custom PD controller to control the height of a 1D quadrotor and tuned its gains $K_p$ and $K_v$ for optimal performance.
-The controller is tested with two distinct cases:
+In this project, I have implemented a custom PD controller to control the height of a 1D quadrotor and tuned its gains $K_p$ and $K_v$ for two distinct cases:

 1. **Stabilization at Zero Height**:
    The quadrotor needs to maintain stability at a height of 0 meters.